Accessibility is the word used to describe whether a product such as a website can be used by people of all abilities and disabilities.

 For some general information about using a browser, please visit the GCF Learn Free website.

-If you find that you cannot access any of our content, please let us know using the 'Feedback' button at the bottom of the page so we can investigate the issue.
+If you find a fault or if the site does not meet your accessability needs, please let us know using the 'Feedback' button at the bottom of the page and we will investigate the issue.

 While every care has been taken in the compilation of this information, neither City of York Council, its partners or Public Consulting Group will be held responsible for any loss, damage or inconvenience caused as a result of using the site and any inaccuracies/errors within these pages.